|Go To See Alaska - Part 11

 but we did not stop this time to watch wildlife in Potter Marsh again.

-glacier along Seward Highway.
+mountains and glacier along Seward Highway.

 There are also many bisons (i.e., North America buffalo) in Alaska Wildlife Conservation Center.
 But I did not